 Is keeping up with fashion trends driving us apart?

 Although fashion trends and shared interests in clothes bring us together, is there an element of striving to be fashionable driving us apart?
 Rhianna has famously said “She can beat me but she can’t beat my outfit”.
-Dose this mean there is an element of competitiveness when it comes to style and clothing choices?
+Does this mean there is an element of competitiveness when it comes to style and clothing choices?
 Are we using fashion as a defence mechanism rather than a tool to express ourselves, in order to mask our insecurities?
 Not only are we dressing to please one another but there is an element to “win” and be the most on trend.

 No one wants to be considered unfashionable or outdated, but in order for there to be fashionable clothing there will always have to be unfashionable clothing.
 Meaning striving to be unique and fashionable can often be isolating because your constantly pitting yourselves against one another.
 Could you be dressing for yourself or to impress other people in order to belong?
 It’s also important to take into account that fashion is an endless cycle there is no end product to strive for.
 Meaning buying new clothes and investing in new trends only gives us a short term fix.
 This can often make us feel like we are not on trend and don’t belong.